golemfactory/golem-docs/src/pages/docs/creators/ray/setup-tutorial.md

 If you have already proceeded through our [Quickstart](/docs/creators/ray/quickstart), you'll find this tutorial familiar.
 The point is to go through the same actions but now, provide you with more details on each one.

-To start a Ray cluster on Golem, you will use the Ray cluster launcher with the Golem Network client & Ray on Golem cluster manager.
+To start a Ray cluster on Golem, you will use the Ray cluster launcher with the Golem Network client and Ray on Golem cluster manager.

-## Install Ray cluster launcher & Ray on Golem cluster manager
+## Install Ray cluster launcher and Ray on Golem cluster manager

 {% partial file="ray/recommend-venv.md" /%}